Sprang Lace Patterns by Carol James

 Inventive Weaving on a Little Loom: Discover the Full Potential of the Rigid-Heddle Loom, for Beginners and Beyond

-Inventive Weaving on a Little Loom by Syne Mitchell covers everything rigid-heddle weavers need to know about the craft, from the basics — how to select a loom, set it up, and get started — to a wide variety of fun techniques that yield beautiful results.
+This book by Syne Mitchell covers everything you need to know about weaving on a rigid heddle loom.
+Starts with the basics — how to select a loom, set it up, and get started — and moves on to a wide variety of fun techniques that yield beautiful results.

 Bump Scarf Instructions

-Combining merino wool and mercerized cotton yarns in both warp and weft and utilizing the unique shrinking and felting properties of each yarn will produce a fabric that has a bumpy 3-dimensional texture.
+Bumps in the Night Scarves are made by combining merino wool and mercerized cotton yarns in both warp and weft!
+The different shrinkage of these two yarns creates a delightful scarf that has a bumpy 3-dimensional texture.

 Tubular Spectrum Towel Instructions